electronick1/stairs_doc/source/index.html.md

 ```

-### Subscribe any function you want
+### Subscribe to any function you want

-It's possible to add any function you want inside your data pipeline.
+It's possible to add any function to your data pipeline.

-If you are using lambda function it's quite important to set name, because otherwise
-if this function will be a worker it will be impossible to recognize it.
+If you are using the lambda function, it's quite important to set a name, otherwise this function will be a worker, and it will be impossible to recognize it.

-Note: that all functions should return `dict` object.
+Note: all these functions must return the `dict` object.

 <br><br><br><br><br><br><br><br><br><br><br>